How Much Does It Cost To Build A Basement Or Foundation?

 Cost to Add a Basement to an Existing House

-The average cost to raise a house to add a basement is $37,000 to $75,000, or about $47 per square foot.
+The average cost to raise a house to add a basement is $40,000 to $50,000, or about $4o to $100 per square foot.
 Almost 20% of that amount goes toward raising the house.
-A structural engineer will have to determine if your home is structurally sound enough to lift above the foundation.
+A structural engineer determines if the home is structurally sound enough to lift above the foundation.

 There are risks in raising a house and repairs that should be factored into the total cost.
 A room addition may be more cost-effective (and easier on your home) than adding a basement.

 |Square Feet||House Raising||Foundation||Total|

 |800||$8,000 – $14,400||$26,811||$37,811|

 |1,500||$15,000 – $27,000||$50,299||$71,299|